omise/omise-android/README.md

 ####Others :

-Download or cloning `omise-android-library` and Import to repository by using Right click -> New -> Create Module -> Android Library and copy or import to Android application porject.
+Download or cloning `omise-android-library` and Import to repository by using Right click -> New -> Create Module -> Android Library and copy or import to Android application project.

 Or